ArvindAROO/JARVIS.js/README.md

 API_KEY is the key for your auth in rapidapi.com for `+joke` command Further info of the API and docs - https://rapidapi.com/KegenGuyll/api/dad-jokes

+4. Set up the `config.json` file with the following details like `prefix` and allowed commands

+`botManagers` is the array of role IDs who will have full access to all moderation commands

+`botLogs` is the channel ID of the logs channel

-4. Run the bot using
+5. Run the bot using
 ```
 node index.js
 ```